Patagonian Channels

 Friendly and committed courses

-On board Milagro and as during all our courses organized under the aegis of the French Sailing Federation, you are supervised, of course, but above all a full member of the crew.
-You therefore participate in everything, from maneuvers to tasks inherent to life on board.
+On board Milagro and as during all our trips organized under the aegis of the French Sailing Federation, we are supervised, of course, but above all a full member of the crew.
+We therefore participate in everything, from maneuvers to tasks inherent to life on board.

-We thank you in advance for your support and we are already happy to share with you our passion for these preserved places.
+We thank you in advance for your support and we are already happy to share our passion for these preserved places.